doouding/Lox/README.md

  - [ ] Support `--` and `++` operator
  - [ ] Wrap with readline
  - [x] Improve `break` and `continue` implementation
+ - [ ] Support private field in class